lupyuen/lupyuen.github.io/src/lte2.md

 _Anything we might reuse from NuttX?_

-The NuttX Sample Apps for __LoRaWAN and ESP8266__ will do some (limited) AT Command Handling.
+The NuttX Sample Apps for __LoRaWAN and ESP8266__ will do some (very limited) AT Command Handling.
 We might copy bits of these...

 - [__uart_lorawan_layer.c__](https://github.com/apache/nuttx-apps/blob/master/examples/tcp_ipc_server/uart_lorawan_layer.c#L262-L274)